frankkwabenaaboagye/explore-spring/microservice/e-commerce/README.md

 one of the properties used here  is
 - spring.jpa.hibernate.ddl-auto=validate (we want to rely of flyway to create it for us)

+- since we want to validate: we make a script for it (SQL scrip for initialising the db)
+  - proudct mcs
+    - resources/
+      - db.migration/

 ```